|Glendive Police Department (non-emergency)||377-2364|

 - Take responsible charge of the classroom and follow emergency procedures the best you can for all building alarms, emergencies, or lock-downs.

-- In the event of an evacuation, the instructor will be a sweeper; sweeping the classroom and area to make sure everyone has vacated.
+- In the event of an evacuation, the instructor shall sweep the classroom and area to make sure everyone has vacated.

 Director of Physical Plant Expectations:

 - Act as a liaison with the responding emergency service and others if a building emergency occurs.

 - The physical plant department will coordinate necessary responses with the President or designee.

 - Review the college Safety and Security Procedures and the Emergency Management Plan at least annually and ensure they are current.

 - Coordinate and conduct fire drills with the Safety Committee.